SpiriitLabs/form-filter-bundle/Resources/doc/working-with-the-bundle.md

 Let's see that through a simple example, we suppose I want to create a `LocaleFilterType` class to filter fields which contain a locale as value.

-A filter type is basicaly a standard form type and Symfony provide a LocaleType that display a combox of locales.
+A filter type is basically a standard form type, and Symfony provides a LocaleType that displays a combos of locales.
 So we can start by creating a form type, with the `locale` type as parent.
-We will also define a default value for the `data_extraction_method`, this options will define how the `spiriit_form_filter.query_builder_updater` service will get infos from the form before the filter is applied.
+We will also define a default value for the `data_extraction_method`, this options will define how the `FilterBuilderUpdater::class` service will get infos from the form before the filter is applied.

 So the `LocaleFilterType` class would look like: